shyamupa/xling-el/README.md

 projects
 [wikidump_preprocessing](https://github.com/shyamupa/wikidump_preprocessing)
 and [wiki_candgen](https://github.com/shyamupa/wiki_candgen).
 2. A mongo daemon needs to be running.
 This is where the resources generated in [wiki_candgen](https://github.com/shyamupa/wiki_candgen) will be kept for fast (and parallel) access.

-These resources are provided in the resources directory downloaded in step 4. above.
+Note: These resources are provided in the resources directory downloaded in step 4. above, so ideally you do not need to regenerate them, unless you plan to use a newer Wikipedia dump or a larger knowledge base.

 #### Patching Pytorch for Sparse Tensor Operations

 This is best done in a new conda environment.